MichaelFadyeyev/AppLauncher/README.md

 # AppLauncher
+AppLauncher was create in course of studying System Programming to practise work with threads and process.
-AppLauncher is an application for to collect applications installed on PC start and stop this applications.
+Application purpose is to collect applications installed on PC for start and stop them.

 Applauncher used WPF and MVVM pattern.